 - Remove any dead or dying matter from your plant

-- Take the buds down, one by one, starting at the bottom of your plant and work your way up to the top
+- One by one, take the buds down, starting at the bottom of your plant and working your way up to the top.

-- Band up each branch before you start trimming so that nothing falls out while you’re busy trimming weed away!
-As far as bracing goes, there are many ways this can be done but just make sure that whatever you do doesn’t leave crease marks on your bud or worse still a break!
+- Band up each branch before Trimming Weed Step-By-Step so that nothing falls out while you’re busy trimming weed away!
+As far as bracing goes, there are many ways this can be done, but make sure that whatever you do doesn’t leave crease marks on your bud or, worse, a break!

-- Be careful with the scissors near the bud as sometimes it’s good to leave some extra matter in order to encourage more resin production
+- Be careful with the scissors near the bud, as sometimes it’s good to leave some extra matter to encourage more resin production.

-- Cut around each bud with the scissors lengthways from top to bottom making sure that all stems are cut equally through when viewed from above
+- Cut around each bud with the scissors lengthways from top to bottom, ensuring all stems are cut equally when viewed from above.

 Start by Cutting Down the Stalks